JPLanh/Pyro4_DistributedFileSystem/README.md

 # Aegis System of Distributing Files (ASDF)

-A Distributed File System that partition and encrpyt a given file and store it on a peer-2-peer system.
+A Distributed File System that partition and encrpyt a given file and store it on a peer-2-peer (chord) system.

 ## Getting Started

-Atleast two Amazon AWS EC2 instance should be running, but for the time being the two server being:
-1. ec2-18-218-220-102.us-east-2.compute.amazonaws.com
-2. ec2-18-191-99-22.us-east-2.compute.amazonaws.com
+Name Server: The yellow book of your servers, your server will try to communicate to this server and enlist them in the system.
+Server: The peer-2-peer servers that you will be connected to and most of the operation happening.
+Client: You, or the controller.

 ### Prerequisites

-N/A
+API: Pyro4, Cryptography
+Resource: 2+ cloud services (a server, and a name server)

 ### Installation

+Python 3.x
+ 1. sudo apt-get update
+ 2. sudo apt-get install python3-pip
+ 3. sudo pip3 install pyro4
+ 4. sudo pip3 install cryptography

+###### Name Server Side

+A name server will need to have `nameServer.py` running.

+A name server requires the following file:
+- nameServer.py

 ###### Server Side